AtomSDK/atomsdk-demo-ios/README.md

 ## Supported Protocols
 * IPSec
 * IKEv2
+* TCP
+* UDP

 ## SDK Installation
-Although ATOM SDK Framework is already provided with the demo application but you can install the latest version through [this link](https://secure.com/atom/downloads/sdk/ios/2.0/AtomSDK.zip)
+Although ATOM SDK Framework is already provided with the demo application but you can install the latest version through [this link](https://secure.com/atom/downloads/sdk/ios/2.1.0/AtomSDK.zip).
+We have also introduced AtomSDKTunnel for Connecting VPN over TCP and UDP protocols.
+For detail information please follow [How to Integrate AtomSDKTunnel](#How-to-Integrate-AtomSDKTunnel-in-iOS-App)